First Aid for Scalding: How to Treat Hot Water Burn Injury

 How do you treat a hot water burn at home?

-If you have a minor burn caused by boiling water, you can consider using some home remedies to alleviate pain and promote healing.
+If you have a minor burn caused by boiling water, consider using some home remedies to alleviate pain and promote healing.
 However, it's essential to remember that these remedies are for minor burns only.
 For more severe burns, it's crucial to seek immediate medical attention.
 Here are some home remedies for minor burns:

 • Cold Compress: Apply a cold, damp cloth or a cold compress (a clean cloth soaked in cold water) to the burn for short periods to alleviate pain and reduce swelling.